jaz303/node-sdl2-bindings/README.md

   - Threads - not applicable to node
   - Timers - use `setTimeout()`, `setInterval()`
   - File Abstraction - use `fs` package, streams etc.
   - Rectangle Functions - implement your own rectangle class or import one of the many on npm.
-Use objects with keys `x`, `y`, `width` and `height.
+Use objects with keys `x`, `y`, `width` and `height`.
   - Shared Object Support